-1) What provisions do teachers need to make for students from poverty?
+1. What provisions do teachers need to make when their students are children living in poverty?

 have ever gone to a new church and stood up at the wrong time, you broke a hidden rule.